EulerRoom/eulerroom-live/README.md

 You can specify a service to manage by adding the service name at the end of the command.
 For example:

-* `docker compose up -d web` - Start the web service
+* `docker compose restart nginx-rtmp` - Restart nginx-rtmp

 All services have a restart policy set to `always`, so they will start on boot and restart if they crash.
 Make sure to enable the Docker service to start on